tilek/about-me/my_weaknesses.md

-DRAFT

-There are thousands of areas where I am at a lower level than people around me.
-I am creating this document in order to start capturing some of them.
-This document doesn't include thousands of things I want to improve even if I feel I am above average.
+DRAFT - This document is a quick draft, please avoid expecting completeness and deeply-thought-out revisions.

+I differentiate weaknesses and areas for development this way:
+#1.
+Weaknesses: something that strikes people as lower than average in their group
+#2.
+Areas for development: areas I think are most important to improve in

+This document is meant to include only #2.
+It is only a start and I welcome you to provide feedback on this list.

-Levels are sorted from the more severe to less severe:
+Levels below sorted from more severe to less severe:
+<br><br>

 LEVEL 1. 🤣
+<br><br>

 Individual:
 - Memory: losing and forgetting physical objects (passport, hearing aid, water bottle) [trying to address it by checking items before leaving a place]